The hole

 Clearly monsters feature heavily here

-She doesn't want to do it.
-Every fibre of her being is telling her that going into the hole is a bad idea.
+I don't want to do it.
+Every fibre of my being is telling me that going into the hole is a bad idea.

-So she just sort of sits with the hole for a while.
-Her brain hates this.
-It has a really specific mandate about the hole, which she is ruining by openly looking at it over and over again.
+My brain hates this.
+It has a really specific mandate about the hole, which I am ruining by openly looking at it over and over again.
 Also, there are still foxes everywhere.
-Looking at the hole has not suddenly solved all of her problems.
-She is still procrastinating and the brain is still trying to tell her that she needs to try harder.
+Looking at the hole has not suddenly solved all of my problems.
+I am still procrastinating and the brain is still trying to tell me that I need to try harder.

 "I hate that everything is still covered in foxes," it grumbles.

-One thing that is really obvious to her is that this hole isn't going anywhere.
+One thing that is really obvious to me is that this hole isn't going anywhere.
 It's not going to be filled in, or disappear.
-It's part of her.
+It's part of me.

-Her brain tries to create some new inspirational messaging to get her to stop looking at it.
+My brain tries to create some new inspirational messaging to get me to stop looking at it.

-She will not get well if she does not go back to researching and focusing on her symptoms
+I will not get well if I do not go back to researching and focusing on my symptoms

-Real adults achieve things, they work and learn and make progress.
-Why isn't she working on something instead of sitting here?
+Real adults achieve things.
+Why aren’t I working on something instead of sitting here?

-Sometimes this makes her leave the hole for a while.
-But she keeps coming back to it.
+Sometimes this makes me leave the hole for a while.
+But I keep coming back to it.
 It's starting to seem less frightening than it did.
 It's also not an eyesore.
 It's dramatic and strange.
-It's part of her.
+It's part of me.

-When she is not looking at it, she does things she likes.
-Writing something she's proud of or making a card for a friend.
-Achieving something at work.
-Supporting her partner through a crisis.
-Walking the dog.
+When I am not looking at it, I do things I like.
+Writing something I’m proud of or making a card for a friend.
+Supporting my partner through a crisis.
+Reading a book.
 Learning something new about moths.
 Trying out a new recipe.
-All of it ends up in the hole.
+All of it finds its way into the hole.

-It's becoming really obvious to her that she is going to need to go in after all of this stuff, and find out what is on the other side.
+It's becoming really obvious to me that I am going to need to go in after all of this stuff, and find out what is on the other side.

-I have tried to imagine what she might find inside the hole.
+I have tried to imagine what I might find inside the hole.

 Of course, the bad answers are possible.

 Destruction is a real thing inside the brain.
-She has forgotten more things than she knows.
+I have forgotten more things than I know.
 The hole could be a kind of acid pit as featured in any respectable villain's lair that removes things from the world with a sizzle.
-If she's honest, she doesn't think that the hole will annihilate her, but she is afraid that it will hurt, or that she will get vertigo that never leaves, as she falls and falls.
+If I’m honest, I don't think that the hole will annihilate me, but I am afraid that it will hurt, or that I will get vertigo that never leaves, as I fall and fall.

-That's a risk and she can't find an answer to it.
+That's a risk and I can't find an answer to it.

-Except that sometimes, now, she feels like her heart is racing and that she is falling.
+Except that sometimes, now, my heart races and I feel like I am falling.
 Sometimes it hurts.

 The other possibility is, basically, monsters.
-The hole either turns her into something horrible or releases something horrible, all much of a muchness when you get right down to it.
+The hole either turns me into something horrible or releases something horrible, all much of a muchness when you get right down to it.
 What if the hole is a necessary canal lock, keeping all the bad things on one side?
-If she breaches the surface, all the worst parts of her will be running around loose in her head, chewing on the machinery and messing up her life.
+If I breach the surface, all the worst parts of me will be running around loose in my head, chewing on the machinery and messing up my life.
 If the price for keeping all that ugliness locked down is the flavour in a bunch of good memories, surely that's cheap at the price?

-"No," she thinks, surprising herself.
-If bits of her are ugly and weird, preferring to cackle in corners and (metaphorically) chase cats up trees, then so be it.
-Keeping those bits locked away is costing her too much.
-Let her be what she is.
-Let her be Ringo or the bad kind of gremlin.
+If bits of me are ugly and weird, preferring to cackle in corners and (metaphorically) chase cats up trees, then so be it.
+Keeping those bits locked away is costing me too much.
+Let me be what I am.
+Let me be Ringo or the bad kind of gremlin.
 The gremlins look like they're getting a kick out of life.
-Isn't it about time she was too?
+Isn't it about time I was too?

 But there are other possibilities.

-What if when she jumps into the hole, darkness gives way to stars?
+What if when I jump into the hole, darkness gives way to stars?

 Not endless falling but open space, stretching endlessly outward?

-Absolute and yet inhabited with lights?
-What would it mean to have such infinite space inside of her?
+What would it mean to have such infinite space inside of me?

-What if the hole is not a void but a gateway, to somewhere else in her mind that she's never been?
+What if the hole is not a void but a gateway, to somewhere else in my mind that I’ve never been?
 Unimaginable, curious, a next level?

-What if the hole is just what it says on the tin.
-A hole with a bottom that she can lightly jump into and climb out of again?
+What if the hole is just what it says on the tin?
+A hole with a bottom that I can jump into and climb out of again?

-At the bottom, everything she has lost.
+At the bottom, everything I’ve lost.
 Drawings, speeches, leaps of faith.
 Moments of bravado, silliness, romance.
 Endurance and adventure.
 Keys, charms, prizes and tokens.

 In this and every one of these possibilities, nothing is truly lost.
-It is just waiting, floating in space, or sitting on a mountain path, or at the bottom of a hole, waiting for her to jump in and find it.
-Everything that she has allowed herself to lose touch with that makes her such an astonishing, fiercely weird and wonderful person.
+It is just waiting, floating in space, or sitting on a mountain path, or at the bottom of a hole, waiting for me to jump in and find it.
+Everything that I have allowed myself to forget that makes me such an astonishing, fiercely weird and wonderful person.

-She sits at the edge of the hole, crouched, leaning.
-It is the exact look she gets on her face before she does something impulsive and maybe crazy.
-She hasn't gotten that look on her face in a long time.
+I sit at the edge of the hole, crouched, leaning.
+It is the exact look I get on my face before I do something impulsive and maybe crazy.
+I haven't gotten that look on my face in a long time.
 It's kind of beautiful.

-Her brain, defeated, is crashed out next to her, the pages of its thirty year crisis management plan blowing away in the breeze, missing the hole completely and getting caught in trees and pounced on by foxes.
+My brain, defeated, is crashed out next to me, the pages of its thirty year crisis management plan blowing away in the breeze, missing the hole completely and getting caught in trees and pounced on by foxes.

 "I'm afraid of it," the brain finally admits in a whisper.